phubbard/tgn-whisperer/README.md

 1. Download the RSS file (process.py, using Requests)
 2. Parse it for the episode MP3 files (xmltodict)
-3. Convert to 16-bit mono wave files (Whisper's input format) (ffmpeg)
-4. Call Whisper on each (command line, note hardwired for Mac/ARM)
+4. Call Whisper on each (command line, pass by reference)
+5. Speaker attribution (episode.py, work in progress)
 5. Export text into markdown files (to_markdown.py)
 6. Generate a site with mkdocs
 7. Publish (rsync)
-8. Profit! (as if)

 All of these are run and orchestrated by two Makefiles.
 Robust, portable, deletes outputs if interrupted, working pretty well.
-Note that the loop-over-episodes is a shell loop - this is a TODO.

 Makefiles are tricky to write and debug.
 I might need [remake](https://remake.readthedocs.io/en/latest/) at some point.
 The [makefile tutorial here](https://makefiletutorial.com/) was essential at several points - suffix rewriting, basename built-in, phony, etc. You can do a _lot_ with a Makefile very concisely, and the result is robust, portable and durable.
 And fast.